-The baseband processing may use Goertzel filters to replace FFT to compute the signals for one or more tones.
+The baseband processing may use Goertzel filters as an alternative for FFT to compute the signals for one or more tones.
 Tone energy is computed and a detection algorithm is used to detect the presence of LP-WUS.
 One example diagram is shown below: